eamirakulov/custom-memberpress-paywall/README.md

-# Custom MemberPress Paywall Plugin
+# Simple Custom MemberPress Paywall Plugin

 🚀 **Custom MemberPress Paywall** is a WordPress plugin that allows to: